An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation

 \subsection{Results}

 Fig. \ref{fig:expert_demo_experiment} depicts the results of the experiment.
 The human expert completes the task successfully, as shown by the hole and peg poses.
 In addition, the impedance requirements are fulfilled.
 Despite the misalignment between the peg and the hole at the beginning of the insertion, the interaction force does not grow too high thanks to the low impedance.
 Later, the high translational impedance enables the completion of the insertion by easing the sliding of the peg into the hole.
-Since the translational impedance is increased along all directions rather than only along the direction of insertion, the contact force between the peg and the hole grows during insertion.
+Since the translational impedance is increased along all directions, the contact force between the peg and the hole grows.